 Being a lifeguard is not for the fainthearted.
 But it is an exciting career experience and Chandler Aquatics is extremely passionate about the safety of visitors and staff at all City pools.
 Come discover how you can become one of the best lifeguards around while working at a pool close to your home.

-Chandler Aquatics offers seasonal, year-round, full and part-time employment opportunities.
+Chandler Aquatics offers seasonal, year-round, full, and part-time employment opportunities.
 Begin your aquatics career with us.

-Great pay, locations and people.
-Long after your tan lines have faded you’ll still have the lasting friendships of your Chandler Guards family.
+Being a lifeguard means you're trusted with the lives of others, so you'll need to be extremely responsible, attentive, and patient.
+Long after your tan lines have faded you’ll still have lasting friendships with your Chandler Guard family.
 You’re a part of a community, where you keep people safe and every day you can be proud of what you’ve accomplished.
 Some may even call you a hero.

 Concerned about passing the prerequisites?
 Take our Lifeguard Prep Academy.

 Swim Lesson Instructor